Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 BA has 12 Boeing 787-800 in service.

 These all operate in a three class configuration, with no First Class.
-They operate on routes such as Baltimore, Calgary, Charleston, Chennai, Durban, Hyderabad, Islamabad, Montreal, Nashville, New Orleans, Pittsburgh, Osaka, Seoul and from 1 June 2020, Portland.
+They ordinarily operate on routes such as Baltimore, Calgary, Charleston, Chennai, Durban, Hyderabad, Islamabad, Montreal, Nashville, New Orleans, Pittsburgh, Osaka, Seoul and from September 2020, Portland.

 BA will begin retrofitting its Club Suite to Boeing 787-8 aircraft from 2021.